-30.3 HARASSMENT AT SGEU MEETINGS OR EVENTS (Revised Conv 2019 I#3) 30.3.1 At the commencement of each meeting/event one or more Ombudsman will be designated and identified.
-30.3.1.1 SGEU will provide sufficient resources for Ombudsman training to have trained Ombudsman at all convention and ratification votes.
+- 30.3 HARASSMENT AT SGEU MEETINGS OR EVENTS (Revised Conv 2019 I#3) - 30.3.1 At the commencement of each meeting/event one or more Ombudsman will be designated and identified. - 30.3.1.1 SGEU will provide sufficient resources for Ombudsman training to have trained Ombudsman at all convention and ratification votes.
 SGEU will work toward the goal of having a trained Ombudsman at all SGEU meetings and events.
-(Revised PC #2007-06-64) 30.3.1.2 To ensure respectful meetings/events, SGEU shall endeavour to have trained ombudsman at all union meetings/events to promote respectful behaviour.
-(Revised PC #2007-06-64) (Rev PC#2021-12-111) 30.3.1.3 The Ombudsman will have authority to intervene and address the meeting floor at their discretion to remind any meeting attendees to be respectful and adhere to the Equality Statement.
-(Created PC#2021-12-111) 30.3.2 The mandate of the Ombudsman will be to deal with informal complaints of harassment.
-30.3.3 To stop harassment we must make every effort to act as quickly as possible to challenge and stop offensive behaviour.
-30.3.4 If it happens to you, take responsibility.
-30.3.5 If possible, tell the person(s) how you feel.
+(Revised PC #2007-06-64) - 30.3.1.2 To ensure respectful meetings/events, SGEU shall endeavour to have trained ombudsman at all union meetings/events to promote respectful behaviour.
+(Revised PC #2007-06-64) (Rev PC#2021-12-111) - 30.3.1.3 The Ombudsman will have authority to intervene and address the meeting floor at their discretion to remind any meeting attendees to be respectful and adhere to the Equality Statement.
+(Created PC#2021-12-111) - 30.3.2 The mandate of the Ombudsman will be to deal with informal complaints of harassment. - 30.3.3 To stop harassment we must make every effort to act as quickly as possible to challenge and stop offensive behaviour. - 30.3.4 If it happens to you, take responsibility. - 30.3.5 If possible, tell the person(s) how you feel.
 Be specific.
-Say you want the behaviour to stop and try to find a solution.
-30.3.6 Don't blame yourself.
-Each person is responsible for his or her own actions.
-30.3.7 Tell the Ombudsman.
-Every effort will be made to ensure confidentiality.
-30.3.8 The Ombudsman will assist you with the informal process.
-30.3.9 If you are accused of harassment take responsibility 30.3.10 Stop the actions, comments or offending behaviour immediately.
-30.3.11 Each person is responsible for his or her own actions.

-30.3.12 behaviour, you may want to keep a record of the steps you took.
-30.3.13 If the Ombudsman is involved, they will assist you with the informal process.
-30.3.14 Every effort will be made to deal with complaints prior to the conclusion of the event.
-30.3.15 If unresolved, a formal complaint may be filed against you with the Local, Sector or the MC&L Chairperson.
-(Res #P1 C-2010) 30.4 HARASSMENT IN OUR WORKPLACES 30.4.1 All bargaining units should negotiate anti-harassment clauses in their Collective Agreements to include: mechanisms to resolve disputes, protection for the complainant and education awareness sessions on harassment for everyone in the workplace.
-30.5 HARASSMENT IN OUR COMMUNITIES 30.5.1 We can challenge harassment and discrimination in society at large.
-30.5.2 We have an obligation to fight for equal rights for all people by lobbying for legislative changes and working with other unions and organizations to challenge discrimination.
-30.5.3 Our goal must be zero tolerance.
-30.6 STATEMENT OF EQUALITY: SHORT VERSION At the start of each meeting/event/function the following statement shall be read.
-SGEU Statement of Equality All SGEU meetings and events will be held in an environment free of harassment and/or discrimination; SGEU has a zero tolerance for any harassing and/or discriminatory actions, behaviours and comments.
+Say you want the behaviour to stop and try to find a solution. - 30.3.6 Don't blame yourself.
+Each person is responsible for his or her own actions. - 30.3.7 Tell the Ombudsman.
+Every effort will be made to ensure confidentiality. - 30.3.8 The Ombudsman will assist you with the informal process. - 30.3.9 If you are accused of harassment take responsibility... - 30.3.10 Stop the actions, comments or offending behaviour immediately. - 30.3.11 Each person is responsible for his or her own actions. - 30.3.12 Try to resolve the issue.
+If you take positive action to correct your behaviour, you may want to keep a record of the steps you took. - 30.3.13 If the Ombudsman is involved, they will assist you with the informal process. - 30.3.14 Every effort will be made to deal with complaints prior to the conclusion of the event. - 30.3.15 If unresolved, a formal complaint may be filed against you with the Local, Sector or the MC&L Chairperson.
+(Res #P1 C-2010) - 30.4 HARASSMENT IN OUR WORKPLACES - 30.4.1 All bargaining units should negotiate anti-harassment clauses in their Collective Agreements to include:

+mechanisms to resolve disputes, protection for the complainant and education awareness sessions on harassment for everyone in the workplace.

+- 30.5 HARASSMENT IN OUR COMMUNITIES

+- 30.5.1 We can challenge harassment and discrimination in society at large.

+- 30.5.2 We have an obligation to fight for equal rights for all people by lobbying for legislative changes and working with other unions and organizations to challenge discrimination.

+- 30.5.3 Our goal must be zero tolerance.

+- 30.6 STATEMENT OF EQUALITY: SHORT VERSION

+At the start of each meeting/event/function the following statement shall be read.